Topics covered

 - abandon the trust their employer painstakingly built with them

-But just because reviewing time-off requests involves choice doesn’t mean they can’t be automated.
+But just because reviewing time-off requests involves choice doesn’t mean those choices can’t be automated.

 Once GONE is set up, Paycom takes care of the rest, with automated decisions flowing seamlessly and accurately into payroll.